Tired of Bar Prep? Guarantee Motivation to Beat the Bar Exam with These 5 Reminders

 I set it as my desktop background.
 Happy 10-year anniversary of ~believing in myself~ ✨

-Facebook was the dominant platform for status updates 10 years ago.
+Facebook was the dominant platform for status updates in 2013.
 You have Threads for that now.

 Guess what, I didn’t pass!
 It also made me cry.
 Some good that woo-woo shit did for me.

-I wanted to sue myself for my delusion, hoarding theoretical knowledge instead of using it, and thinking I could turn imagination into reality like some law of attraction.
+I wanted to sue myself for my delusion.
+I hoarded theoretical knowledge instead of learning how to use it, and thought I could turn imagination into reality like some law of attraction.

 Because the real “Secret” is that everything is a practice.
 The more you do hard things, the more you adapt to them.